Corionis/ELS/artifacts/document/ideas.md

 ## To Do
- * Test large files.
- * BUG: Library name in JSON has to match physical directory name.
  * Duplicate finder
- * In detecting new group, or maybe looking for an existing location, we are mixing library names and directories
  * For TV Shows do searches ignoring season folders

 ## Media
  * Mark all not-so-good movies with fubar, or whatever
  * Mark Korean Subtitled movies with R6 at end of filename
- * Deal with SRTs
- * Go over how to handle Director cuts See Underworld x Fix Avatar & its extended edition
+ * Go over how to handle Director cuts See Underworld
  * Search function
  * REMEMBER - Put NEW Targets in library so they are scanned

 ## Code
- * Library name in JSON and physical directory names must match
  * Auto Renamer - xpaus
  * Add library name option so only certain libraries are processed -l Partially done, see TODO's
- * Add a find dupes in collection
- * Avoid cascading errors if all targets are full
  * For .volmunger actions:
    - transcode option for high resource demand items, e.g. Bring It On, Sons of Anarchy
  * Add a time metric.
- * Add "double-dash" option equivalents to make commands more readable
-    * Examples:
-       * -p and --publisher-library
-       * -P and --publisher-collection
-       * -D and --dry-run
-       * -e and --export-text
-       * -i and --export-collection
-       * -r P and --remote-publisher
-       * -r S and --remote-subscriber
-       * -g and --get-item

 # Ideas